Pricing For Commerce

 Merchants working with Bear have a dedicated Success Manager to help them define their pricing strategy.
 Provide prices once, and you can see all the relevant variables and recommended margins for each channel, which you can then adjust any time you need to.

-Ready to get started
+REady to get started with Bear?

 We help furniture and home suppliers build better listings.